Thulium-Drake/ansible-strings/README.md

   # Python 3.6+
   ```

 - `@param`: Defines parameters for the Ansible Role.
-Each parameter tag includes a parameter name, default value, and a description.
-The parameter description can span multiple lines and uses Markdown format.
+The name of the parameter and it's default value are taken from the actual configuration.
+This can span multiple lines and uses Markdown format.

   Example:
   ```
   # @param
   #   This is an example parameter description.
-  ExampleParam1: Default value for ExampleParam1.
+  example_param1: 'Default value for example_param1'
   # @param
   #   This is another parameter description.
-  ExampleParam2: Default value for ExampleParam2.
+  example_param2: 'Default value for example_param2'
   ```